haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/modules_parameters.md

 ## Defining module parameters

-To tune modules parameters, you first need to define which `[module]` you will be using, then add the list of parameters and their new values.
+To tune module parameters, you first need to define which `[module]` you will be using, then add the list of parameters and their new values.

 Note that if a parameter is not defined, its default value will be used instead.